|

 live in the area.
 Maryam shows us the many paths in the park, and then the statue;

 'It's built in 1852'.
 We are also shown the nearby church, and dentist's.
+We approach

 the play area, as Fozia tells us, 'This is a nice place for the children to play.